This super easy apple butter for canning recipe preserves the sweet deliciousness of apples all year long.

 You may also need to work the air bubbles out with a chopstick or plastic knife.

-Wipe the rim clean, affix your lids and rings and process in a hot water bath for 15 minutes.
+Wipe jar rim clean, place lid and ring and place jars in a boiling water canner.
+Process in a water bath canner for 15 minutes.

 For more canning inspiration, check out these canning posts: